rust-lang/book/nostarch/chapter18.md

 Destructuring enum variants that hold different kinds of values

-This code will print `Change the color to red 0, green 160, and blue 255`.
+This code will print `Change color to red 0, green 160, and blue 255`.
 Try changing the value of `msg` [1] to see the code from the other arms run.

 For enum variants without any data, like `Message::Quit` [2], we can’t